New Year, New Freelance Goals: 3 Steps to Achieving Your Dreams7 min read

 As we are thinking about goals, we should also think about some of the things that can bog us down, and work to remove those obstacles.

 Elster uses the example of setting boundaries with people: “If you don’t tell people how to treat you, they’ll decide.
 It’s why many freelancers are busy and stressed instead of productive and profitable.
 As an example of firm boundary setting, I have this in my email signature: ‘To stay 100% productive for my clients, I can’t take unscheduled phone calls, and I check my email twice a day.’”

 He uses Inbox Pause to make sure he sticks to this self-imposed boundary.

 Everyone’s boundaries are going to be different, so this element of changing the way you approach your freelance business is wholly dependent on you and your lifestyle.
 You have to take some time for self-examination, and be honest in determining the issues you might be facing as a freelancer.
 Do you check Facebook every twenty minutes, each time allowing yourself to be distracted and lose focus?

 Do you pick up your phone every time someone texts you, and then find yourself checking Instagram for half an hour?

 Do you spend so much time staring at your computer screen that your physical and mental health are suffering?
 Would taking a walk or going for a jog not only make you healthier, but also make you come back to your work with a renewed focus and increased creativity?

-Setting your goals, including self-imposed limits, can help you to not only increase your bottom line, but also to improve the quality of your life—even if your only goal in 2017 is something relatively small, such as to become more efficient by disabling internet browsing for certain periods of time while you focus on a project.
-But, if you reach the goal of developing that useful habit, how much of a positive impact could a small change like that have on your life?
+Your only goal in 2019 could be something relatively small, like becoming more efficient by disabling internet browsing for certain periods of time while you focus on a project.
+But if you reach the goal of developing that useful habit, how much of a positive impact could a small change like that have on your life?